Effective as of 14 March 2022

 11. Does the European Union (“EU”)’s General Data Protection Regulation (“GDPR”) apply to you?

-GDPR effective date and applicability.
-The GDPR comes into force across the EU on 25 May 2018.
+GDPR applicability.
 The GDPR applies to the collection, use, and disclosure of data relating to identified or identifiable human end users in the EU (“Data Subjects”).
 The GDPR describes system- and device-related identifiers like IP addresses, unique device IDs, and cookie IDs as “pseudonymous” forms of Data Subjects’ personal information.

 Fraud prevention is a legal basis under Article 6 and Recital 47 of the GDPR.
-Article 6 of the GDPR requires a legal basis for the processing of a Data Subject’s personal data.
+Article 6 of the GDPR requires one or more legal bases for the processing of a Data Subject’s personal data.
 The GDPR provides a right to process the personal data of Data Subjects to further a company’s own “legitimate interests,” or the legitimate interests of a third party, provided that doing so will not infringe adversely upon the fundamental rights and freedoms of the applicable Data Subjects.
 Recital 47 of the GDPR states expressly that the “processing of personal data strictly necessary for the purposes of preventing fraud” constitutes a legitimate interest, and such provision serves as our legal basis for the processing of Data Subjects’ personal data in connection with operation of our Website and Services.
+To learn about other ways we may use your personal data to further legitimate interests under the GDPR, please click here.

 Hosting on third-party platforms.
 Pixalate’s Services run on Amazon Web Services (“AWS”) and the Google Cloud Platform.
 The EU data protection authorities, acting collectively as the Article 29 Working Party, approved: (i) Google’s “model clauses” based agreements for its Cloud Platform, and (ii) Amazon’s AWS Data Processing Agreement (DPA).